rupertn/predicting_flight_delays/README.md

 To reduce load on the server, requests were sent in batches of 10 rather than individually as we have thousands of unique urls.
 ## Data Cleaning
-Airline On-Time Performance Data:
+**Airline On-Time Performance Data:**
   * Created columnns for whether the departure or arrival airport was slot controlled.
   * Determined which flights were operated by a swapped aircraft, and removed them.
     * Removed because the tail number assigned to each flight was of the aircraft that actually operated the flight, and not necessarily the one that caused the delay.
   * Adjusted aircraft tail numbers (N-number) to ensure they all begin with 'N'.
   * Created a list of all unique tail numbers in the dataset to feed into the aircraft registration scraper.

-Airport Weather Reports:
+**Airport Weather Reports:**
   * Created columns from METAR text to indicate the presence of fog, thunderstorms, or rain.
   * Used regular expressions to extract the numerical component of the recorded wind speed.
   * Conformed all visibility entries to the aviation standard of 0 - 10 statute miles.

-Scraped Aircraft Registration Data:
+**Scraped Aircraft Registration Data:**
   * Used regular expressions to remove all year and date values that had incorrect formatting.
   * Built a function to identify the correct manfucturer year for tail numbers that had multiple aircraft on the registration record.
   * Calculated the approximate aircraft age in August 2019.

+**Airport Location Data:**
+  * Filtered the data to contain only the unique airports found in the Airline On-Time Performance Data.
+  * For each unique airport, determined the closest weather station in the Airport Weather Report Data.

 ## Exploratory Data Analysis
 ## Model Building